MrBogomips/MrBogomips.AspNetMvc.ModuleRouting/README.md

 The support for routing, in cotrast, is a bit too hostic.

-**Area**s give some kind of support but are not mixable with Annotated routing wich is the elctive way to define a WebApi routing.
+**Area**s give some kind of support but are not mixable with Annotated routing wich is the elective way to define a WebApi routing.

 Thi package aims to fill the gap.